-- Enbridge will work with local emergency responders to identify and solve the problem. - Personnel from our control centre have the ability to quickly shut down and isolate sections of the pipeline. - Local emergency responders will be notified.
-They may secure the area or move residents to a safe location depending on the situation. - Our trained field response crews will arrive to deal with the release and repair the damaged pipe or facility.
+- Alliance will work with local emergency responders to identify and solve the problem. - Personnel from our control centre have the ability to quickly shut down and isolate sections of the pipeline. - Local emergency responders will be notified.
+They may secure the area and move residents to a safe location depending on the situation. - Our trained response crews will arrive to deal with the release and repair the damaged pipe or facility.

-If an incident occurs, Enbridge's field response teams are responsible for ensuring the problem is dealt with quickly and efficiently.
-Enbridge personnel will work to keep responders and the public safe, protect the environment from further harm and conduct all necessary follow-up steps to return the community to its original condition.
+If an incident occurs, Alliance's response teams are responsible for ensuring the problem is dealt with quickly and efficiently.
+Our personnel will work to keep responders and the public safe, protect the environment from further harm and conduct all necessary follow-up steps to return the community to its original condition.

-Enbridge uses the ICS for managing a response to an emergency.
+Alliance uses the ICS for managing a response to an emergency.